FlowFuse/flowfuse/docs/upgrade/README.md

 Note that we do not support downgrading FlowForge to previous levels once an upgrade has been performed.

+### Upgrading to 1.10

+Endpoint Rate Limiting is now available to FlowForge.
+This is disabled by default, but can be enabled by setting the `rate_limits.enabled` config setting to `true`.
+The documentation for this is available [here](../install/configuration.md#rate-limiting-configuration).

 ### Upgrading to 1.5

 The main change in this release was a change in our terminology around the individual